 Step 1: Following a free inspection of your home to identify the pest problem and find the source, we use a combination of trapping and baiting methods to eliminate an active infestation and reduce the mice population on your property.

-Step 3: If you choose our lifetime warranty package, we strategically install rock bait stations throughout your property, and return monthly to service the stations, ensuring an uninterrupted supply of bait.
+Step 2: If you choose our lifetime warranty package, which is both highly effective and highly recommended, we strategically install rock bait stations throughout your property, and return monthly to service the stations, ensuring an uninterrupted supply of bait.

 Get Started with a Free Inspection